Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Contextual_Embedding/2019-12-02-BERT_Pre-Training_of_Deep_Bidirectional_Transformers_for_Language_Understanding.md

 ---

-This is a brief summary of paper for me to study and organize it, [BERT- Pre-training of Deep Bidirectional Transformers for Language Understanding (Devlin et al. NAACL 2019)](https://www.aclweb.org/anthology/N19-1423/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [BERT- Pre-training of Deep Bidirectional Transformers for Language Understanding (Devlin et al., NAACL 2019)](https://www.aclweb.org/anthology/N19-1423/) I read and studied.
 {% include MathJax.html %}